smafira-bf3r/smafira-st/index.md

 All participants should provide an institutional e-mail, e.g., from the university, institute, or company in which they work or study.
 The participants may submit a paper to the shared task track of the BioNLP workshop and attend the event.
 Further, we plan to publish an overview paper of the shared task in a journal, and the participants with valid submissions will be invited as co-authors.

+## Release of the annotations

+All annotations will be made available for the public under an appropriate licence for open data purposes.
+The annotation will be identified according to their respective team.

 ## Evaluation